he2dou/go-blog/content/docs/open-source.md

 weight: 2
 menu: main
 toc: true
+categories:
+  - 未分类
 ---

 Welcome to the Mainroad theme documentation.
-This quick start guide covers Mainroad theme installation and minimal configuration and is intended for intermediate to advanced users.
-To understand this guide, you need to be familiar with the [Hugo](https://gohugo.io/) static site generator.
+This quick start guide covers Mainroad To understand this guide, you need to be familiar with the [Hugo](https://gohugo.io/) static site generator.

 <!--more-->